 Invisible hearing aids, as the name suggests, are not visible to the eye.
-They are hidden deep in the ear canal and, like most hearing aids, there are a number of styles or variations to invisible hearing aids.
+They are hidden deep in the ear canal and, like most hearing aids, there are a number of styles or variations to these type of hearing aids.
 They have a variety of names such as ‘invisible-in-the-Canal’ (IIC), contact lenses for the ear, extended wear hearing aids.
-These are custom made hearing devices, which generally means an impression of your ear is required to fit them, (not all require an impression of your ear).
-They sit deep down your ear canal so the procedure to take the impression can sometimes be a little uncomfortable, but your Hearing Healthcare Professional will take you through the process so you know what to expect.
+These are custom made hearing devices, which generally means most types require an impression of your ear is required to fit them.
+They sit deep down your ear canal so the procedure to take the impression can sometimes be a little uncomfortable, but your Hearing Healthcare Professional (HHP) will take you through the process so you know what to expect.

 Invisible hearing aids provide different advantages to other styles, such as: